 In 2004 and 2005, the Attorney General of the State of New York served the Company with requests for information in connection with an industry-wide investigation of the relationship between music companies and radio stations, including the use of independent promoters and accounting for any such payments.
 The investigation was pursuant to New York Executive Law §63(12) and New York General Business Law §349, both of which are consumer fraud statutes.
 On November 22, 2005, the Company reached a settlement with the Attorney General in connection with this investigation.
 As part of such settlement, the Company agreed to make \$5 million in charitable payments and to abide by a list of permissible and impermissible promotional activities.
 On July 25, 2005, Sony BMG reached a settlement with the Attorney General in connection with the same industry-wide investigation.
 Subsequent to the Company's settlement, two independent labels have filed related antitrust suits against the Company alleging that its radio promotion activities are anticompetitive.
 Radikal Records, Inc. v.
 Warner Music Group, et al. was filed on March 21, 2006 in U.S. District Court in the Central District of California, Western Division.
-TSR Records, Inc. v.
-Warner Music Group, et al. was filed on March 28, 2006 in U.S. District Court in the Central District of California, Western Division.
 The Company intends to defend against these lawsuits vigorously, but is unable to predict the outcome of these suits.
 Any litigation the Company may become involved in as a result of the settlement with the Attorney General, regardless of the merits of the claim, could be costly and divert the time and resources of management.